nekr0z/linux-on-huawei-matebook-13-2019/README.md

     sudo fnlock [on|off|toggle|status]

-The [system tray applet](https://github.com/nekr0z/matebook-applet/releases) also works (just in case you would rather have some GUI).
+GUI for this functionality is also included in [matebook-applet](https://github.com/nekr0z/matebook-applet).

 ## Touchpad